arthurgassner/swissenergy-frontend/docs/modelling.md

 [^8]: The assumption that the _train_ data is representative of the _test_ data is also usually made -- silently -- but any mismatch would "only" translate into a low-performing model (on the test set), i.e. we would be aware of how the model would perform in the wild.

 !!! tip "Testing should be real-life"
-    Testing conditions should be as close as possible to the real-life conditions.
+    Testing conditions should be as close as possible to real-life conditions.

 How does that impact us in our time-series prediction task?
 Well, by randomly dividing up the data into train and test sets, we're allowing the model to peek into the future.
 The model is learning to **interpolate**, whereas in real-life it will have to **extrapolate**: